ucd-library/vessel/README.md

   - Redis
   - Client web application: https://github.com/ucd-library/rp-ucd-client

+...
 In the https://github.com/ucd-library/rp-ucd-deployment library to create the Researcher Profiles application.
+Please see the README file in [rp-ucd-deployment](https://github.com/ucd-library/rp-ucd-deployment) for full implementation documentation.

 # Development